ATraxLab/Onboarding/README.Rmd

 Not gonna lie, this one is a bit of a journey.
 The best guide I've found for our purposes is Jenny Bryan's [Happy Git with R](https://happygitwithr.com/).

 Don't try to wade through it all at once; plan for this to take time, and do it in installments.
 Start early, since you'll need to start keeping an updated repo for your source code and lab notebook.

+## Learn other things!

+The topics/links below are a bit more project-dependent.

+### Networks in R with `igraph`

+Once you have R/RStudio working, you can do network stuff with the `igraph` package.
+In recommended order...

+* [Getting started](https://igraph.org/r/) gives installation instructions if you don't already have the package.
+* [R igraph manual pages](https://igraph.org/r/doc/aaa-igraph-package.html) gives a very brief rundown of how `igraph` objects are structured.
+They're a bit more complicated than data frames, so take a look.
+* [Static and dynamic network visualization with R](https://kateto.net/network-visualization) is an awesome and thorough tutorial by Katya Ognyanova.
+Working up through 4.2 (Network layouts) is a good idea, and 4.3-4.4 may also be useful.

 # Other resources